Bruce Van Voorhis: Biography

-In December 1942, Van Voorhis, a Lieutenant Commander since July, assumed command of VP-14, but soon thereafter took command of VB-102, which was equipped with the PB4Y-1, the naval version of the B-24 Liberator.
-While serving in that capacity, LCDR Van Voorhis was killed near Hare Island of the Kapingamarangi Atoll, the southernmost of the Eastern Caroline Islands.
-After a 700-mile flight alone, LCDR Van Voorhis launched successive bombing and strafing attacks on the enemy ground installations.
+In December 1942, Van Voorhis, a lieutenant commander since July, assumed command of VP-14, but soon thereafter took command of VB-102, which was equipped with the PB4Y-1, the naval version of the B-24 Liberator.
+While serving in that capacity, Van Voorhis was killed near Hare Island of the Kapingamarangi Atoll, the southernmost of the Eastern Caroline Islands.
+After a 700 mi flight alone, Van Voorhis launched successive bombing and strafing attacks on the enemy ground installations.
 During his attack, he succeeded in destroying a radio station, anti-aircraft emplacements, and at least one airborne fighter as well as three others on the water.
-However, the strength of Japanese aerial opposition eventually forced Van Voorhis lower and lower until the anti-aircraft barrage, the fighters, or perhaps his own bomb blasts, caused the aircraft to crash.
-He was posthumously promoted to Commander and awarded the Medal of Honor.
+However, the strength of Japanese aerial opposition eventually forced him lower and lower until the anti-aircraft barrage, the fighters, or perhaps his own bomb blasts, caused the aircraft to crash.
+He was posthumously promoted to commander and awarded the Medal of Honor.

 Van Voorhis is buried in the Jefferson Barracks National Cemetery in St. Louis County, Missouri.
 He has a headstone at Arlington National Cemetery which reads "In Memory of Bruce Van Voorhis".